Historic Structures Studies or Planning

 If grant support is awarded, the following conditions will apply:

 - Awardees are required to sign a contract agreeing to the conditions of the grant.

-- <matching funds are required:
+- If matching funds are required:

 - Applicants must be capable of matching the grant amount dollar-for-dollar or more if there is potential to do so.
-Grant funds will be disbursed upon proof that matching funds have been secured or pledged formally.
+Grant funds may be disbursed upon proof that matching funds have been secured or pledged formally.

 - Matching gifts may come from private or public sources, or from earned income (special events, fundraising activities, etc.)

-- Donated materials and services and organizational overhead costs can be eligible sources as matching funds if they directly underwrite the project budget and are the result of the Institute’s challenge grant
+- Donated materials and services and organizational overhead costs can be eligible sources as matching funds if they directly underwrite the project budget and are the result of the Institute’s challenge grant.

 - Grant projects must begin within six months of award date – otherwise, the grant award is subject to review.